scrabbletank/farhome-rules/rulesdoc.md

 When landing a hit with a spell that deals Force damage you may shove the target, moving them 1 tile to the side or away from you.
 This movement does not trigger opportunity attacks.
 When rolling a critical with these spells you may reroll a single wound die in the damage roll.

 #### Vigilance
-*Requires 2 Strength*
+*Requires 2 strength*

 Effects that push or pull you move you one less tile.
-When the target of a shove or grappling attack or effect you have expertise with Strength saves against those effects.
+When the target of a shove or grappling attack or effect you have expertise with strength saves against those effects.

 #### Wildfire
 *Requires 3 proficiency in Arcane spells, 9th Level*